akhodakivskiy/VimFx/documentation/options.md

 The VimFx behavior is designed to be less disorienting.
 It is also similar to how searching in Vim works.
-Again, you can return to the Firefox default behavior (if you prefer that) by disabling this pref.
+Again, you can return to the Firefox default behavior (if you prefer that) by disabling this option.

 One of the main benefits of the VimFx behavior is that you can scroll past a block of the text with lots of search matches and then continue going through